computefoundation/gnu-linux-shell-scripting/bin/utilities/README.md

 ### keybind/

-Keybind utilities should be run with a keybinding or from other scripts rather than directly in the terminal.
+*Keybind utilities should be run with a keybinding or from other scripts rather than directly in the terminal.*

 * **changecase**: Change the case of the selected text.
-* **termcommand**: Execute the given command in (or run the last command of) a terminal emulator.
+* **termcommand**: Execute a given command in (or run the last command of) a terminal emulator.

 ### miscellaneous/